FOREX-Australian dollar tumbles after China weakens yuan guidance

 "While the move by the PBOC highlights the risks to the U.S. outlook, we retain our call for a September hike, but believe the probability has fallen somewhat, as the move may raise FOMC concerns about global growth and inflation pressures," strategists at Barclays said.

-U.S. data published on Tuesday showed nonfarm productivity rebounded in the second quarter, but a weak underlying trend suggested inflation could pick up more quickly than economists thought.
+Data released on Tuesday showed U.S. nonfarm productivity rebounded in the second quarter, but a weak underlying trend suggested inflation could pick up more quickly than economists thought.

-U.S. Treasury yields dropped to their lowest levels since late April as uneasiness about China measures curbed investor appetite for risk and kept the dollar's gains in check.
-The benchmark 10-year note yield slipped to 2.080 percent in Asian trading, compared to its U.S. close of 2.139 percent.
+U.S. Treasury yields dropped to three-month lows, keeping the dollar's gains in check, with the benchmark 10-year note yield at 2.099 percent in Asian trading, compared to its U.S. close of 2.139 percent.

-Against the yen, the dollar was slightly down at 125.07 after rising as high as 125.28 yen earlier, its highest since early June.
+Against the yen, the dollar was nearly flat at 125.14 after rising as high as 125.24 yen earlier, its highest since early June.

-The euro gained 0.2 percent against the Japanese currency to 138.44 yen, after it earlier rose as high as 138.69 yen, its loftiest peak since June 25.

-The euro added about 0.3 percent to $1.1073, after earlier coming within a few ticks of a nearly two-week high of $1.1089 touched on Tuesday.
-(Reporting by Lisa Twaronite; Editing by Eric Meijer)

 * AllianceBernstein Holding LP - preliminary assets under management increased to $504 billion during April 2017 from $498 billion at end of March